Van Vlaenderen · The Name

 The surname Van Vlaenderen cannot be adequately explained by a single mechanism.
 The distributional and documentary evidence together support a model of multiple documented bastard-line foundations: Victor's branch in the Meetjesland, Jan sans terre's Drincham branch in French Flanders, and the Praet line's later Brabantine trajectory.
 Pure toponymy is inadequate as a complete explanation and is effectively falsified as a universal account of the name's distribution.
 The key insight is that the Geneanet distribution evidence is most useful as a geographic clustering signal — pointing to where surname-bearing families persisted — rather than as a demographic count.

 The strongest specific conclusions the evidence currently supports: the Belgian cluster is most plausibly founded through Victor's son Adam van Vlaenderen, with the documentary gap explained by record loss rather than a late founding event.
 The Brabant/Brussels cluster is most plausibly connected to the later Praet line.
 The French Flanders cluster is most plausibly the Drincham bastard line persisting in its founding geography, with the geographic-documentary coincidence — not the count — as the substantive argument.
-The Zeeland cluster, visible by 1700, is complicated by the onomastic silence in the Zeeuws-Vlaanderen medieval record: the surname was not indigenous to that region, so any Zeeland thread requires a family that carried the name in from elsewhere — most likely from the Ghent hinterland rather than from Lodewijc's Oostburg line directly.
+The Zeeland cluster, visible by 1700, is not indigenous — the medieval onomastic silence rules that out — so it arrived from elsewhere, most visibly with the post-1585 Calvinist exodus into Holland and Zeeland and by migration into the Zeeuws-Vlaanderen border from the Ghent hinterland.
+Whether any of those bearers descend from a comital line or carry the name as an ordinary toponym, the name alone cannot say; with the late-sixteenth-century record so thin, Y-DNA is the most promising way to find out.

 Three specific research priorities follow.
 First, the archival gap between Adam's last attestation (1447) and Franciscus in Ghent (1568): the Staten van Goed series at RAG (Ambacht Assenede I & II) and the Landboek/Leenhof records are the primary remaining bridge candidates — Gysseling did not index these, and they have not yet been searched.
 Second, the Cassel castellany records at the Archives Départementales du Nord for any Van Vlaenderen before 1383 — which would establish whether an independent Function 3 origin preceded the bastard-line settlement at Drincham.
 Third, Y-DNA comparison between the Belgian and Dutch Van Vlaenderen lines, which would provide a direct test of whether any Zeeland thread shares a common male-line ancestor with the Meetjesland families.